How much does a geothermal heating and cooling system cost to install?

 Geothermal installation cost factors

 Geothermal heat pump prices alone are only 20% to 40% of the total system cost.
-The geothermal installation cost is the biggest expense, which depends on a variety of home and property conditions:
+The geothermal installation cost is the biggest expense, which depends on various home and property conditions:

 - Retrofitting or installing with new home construction – Installing geothermal in coordination with laying new foundations is 20% to 40% cheaper than retrofits.